-The Livanos family stood by Niarchos’ side, and maintained that Eugenia had died of excessive use of barbiturates and that the bruising occurred when Niarchos attempted to revive her.
-This seemed a plausible explanation as the bruises were minor and likely could not have lead to death.
+The Livanos family stood by Niarchos’ side and maintained that Eugenia had died of excessive use of barbiturates and that the bruising occurred when Niarchos attempted to revive her.
+This seemed a plausible explanation, as the bruises were minor and likely could not have lead to death.

 Only months later, Livanos did the unexpected, shocking everyone in Greece and internationally.
-The former Mrs. Onassis married her sister’s widow — and her former husband’s arch rival — Stavros Niarchos.
+The former Mrs. Onassis married her sister’s widow—and her former husband’s arch rival, Stavros Niarchos.

 The wedding occurred with the Livanos family having given their blessing, publicly showing that they absolved Niarchos of any responsibility in Evgenia’s death.
 For Niarchos himself, the marriage was the fulfillment of a decades-long wish and a response to Onassis.

-After this point, tragedy followed the family everywhere.
+From then on, tragedy followed the family everywhere.
 The next year, on October 10, 1974, Tina Livanos incredibly met the same unfortunate fate as her sister.
 Livanos was found dead in a hotel in Paris, with the cause of death being a barbiturate overdose.